jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Unhappy is a Sign of an Unhealthy Society

-Our workplaces are riddled with too many bureaucrats and managers.
+Our workplaces are riddled with too many bureaucrats, managers and, consultants.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

-Our society is fragile against this test because of our "eight different bosses" culture.
-They've controlled our manufacturing, hospitals, insurance companies,  and many other industries, and looked out for themselves first.
+Our society is fragile because of our "eight different bosses" culture.
+They've controlled our manufacturing, hospitals, insurance companies, and many other industries for generations.

 As a result, when using our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
-It's the difference between being lost at sea with a radio hearing the search parties and holding a two-way radio so you can tell the rescuers where you are.
+It's the difference between being lost at sea with a radio hearing the search parties.
+And holding a two-way radio so you can tell the rescuers where you are.

 But, the eight different bosses will never give you that power.

 Why would they?
 To keep their prestige, they're following the old maxim, the one with the money has the control, and the one who needs it stays under control.

 And crucially, holding onto this power of us isn't actually their fault.
 We'll see later in this book, the massive management of today's world is a holdover from the Industrial Age.
+We've only just started the Internet Age.
 Humanity simply hasn't evolved a new work culture yet.

+We're all simply waiting to evolve.

-Waiting to evolve is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while an unknown disease searches the globe for human hosts.
+This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
+But, we're watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while an new disease searches the globe for human hosts.

-Being so powerless is bullshit, to say the least.
+Being so powerless is needless bullshit, to say the least.

-TP PICTURE
-_Regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm._

-We've had Internet Age technologies for years.
-We should have been evolving a more prepared and antifragile way of life.
-For example, most insurance companies pay claims in paper checks.
-Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.

-This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims.
-And, thus, why many today can't pay their bills during this crisis.

-Nevermind speeding up our lives, Internet Age technology can even proactively solve our problems.
-For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
-Too bad it took bureaucrats and politicians many years to make.
-If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.

-In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

-But, the people on Main Street didn't use internet technologies to upgrade our civilization.
-Instead, we listened to "eight different" bosses drone on about paperwork, memos, and mission statements.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
 We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.

 It wasn't.

-In fact, the corporate and government middlemen stagnating our society's technological upgrades, and the Left and Right's useless bickering, kept holding our civilization back and making us unhappier.
 And now we're paying for it.

 Because we're depending on our weakened manufacturing base, dated insurance processes, and overburdened health-care system to stop this pandemic.